 • The first year of marriage is like wet cement —the impressions made in it are much harder to change once it has set.
 (Robert Wolgemuth)

 • The truth is, husbands are on trial in the first year of marriage.
 Wives are too.
-There’s no denying it when you think about it, but people don’t think about it all that often: they take the two-lives-merge-into-one part of marriage for granted.
+There’s no denying it when you think about it, but people don’t think about it all that often.
+They take the two-lives-merge-into-one part of marriage for granted.
 They assume things will just work out.
-Fortunately they often do, a lot of time; but as the majority of couples find out, the merging of lives on a day-to-day, ultimate basis is a lot more complex than they thought.
+Fortunately they often do, a lot of time.
+But as the majority of couples find out, the merging of lives on a day-to-day, ultimate basis is a lot more complex than they thought.
 From good and bad habits around the home to eating patterns and cooking in the kitchen, to his-and-her bathroom styles and beyond, nesting is testing —each other.
 It’s tricky business, it’s tough, but it does have rewards.
 (Curtis Pesmen, from the book: Your First Year of Marriage)

 • A responsibility that newlyweds take on without asking for it concerns their partner’s sense of style.
 For now it is at least part of their own.
 “Before being married I dressed my home and rooms to my taste and style,” Laura related.
 “Now there are two styles and tastes to think about.
-I remember that looking at art on our honeymoon was really an eye opener: I love colorful pictures, and my husband likes scenery types of art.
+I remember that looking at art on our honeymoon was really an eye opener.
+I love colorful pictures.
+My husband likes scenery types of art.
 Totally opposite!
 His colors and styles are more realistic, and much calmer.
-In a very full store that had shelves and walls full of art, we didn’t agree on one painting that we both liked.
+In a full store that had walls full of art, we didn’t agree on one painting that we both liked.

 • Motto for the bride and groom: We are a work in progress with a lifetime contract.
 (Phyllis Koss)

 • APPLY THE “24-5 PRINCIPLE” —based in part on Deuteronomy 24:5: “If a man has recently married he must not be sent to war or have any other duty laid on him.
 For one year he is to be free to stay at home and bring happiness to the wife he has married.”
 Many couples don’t take enough time to talk, bond, and firmly connect with each other during the early days of their marriage.
 If you’re a newlywed, you can apply the 24-5 Principle by doing the following: • Establish a special, exclusive covenant for one year. • Refrain from all extra responsibilities during that year. • Focus on and establish your marriage before you move out into career advancement, ministry, and further education.

 • Unfortunately, after the honeymoon period ends, too many couples forget to make their marriages a number one priority.
 They start to take each other for granted.
 Everything else seems more important— careers, children, hobbies, community involvement, and personal pursuits.
 And when marriages aren’t attended to as they should be, trouble sets in.
 Couples start arguing about every little thing.
 Or, they simply grow apart.
 And although growing apart isn’t a marital death sentence, it requires hard work to set things on course.
 (Michele Weiner-Davis)